Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Experiment

 The results of the user study are presented in Fig.~\ref{us_tbl}.
 Clearly, the participants consistently preferred the results of our method.
-This indicates that our approach significantly improves the human subjective perception of existing LLIE and LLVE frameworks.
+This indicates that our approach significantly improves the human subjective perception of existing frameworks.